thasso/pyjip/docs/source/index.rst

 ----------------

 The :ref:`getting_started` guide
-    goes through a couple of examples and explains basic tools and pipeline generation.
+    goes through a couple of examples, explains basic tools and pipeline generation.

 The :ref:`tools_and_pipelines` chapter
-    documentats the script and template API and how the execution graph and be manipulated.
+    documents the script and template API and how the execution graph and be manipulated.

 The :ref:`examples` chapter